-We are delighted to announce our second national search for talented college graduates to join Immigrant Justice Corps, the country’s first fellowship program dedicated to providing high quality immigration legal services.
-IJC Community Fellows will be fully funded for two … Continued
+We are delighted to announce national search for talented college graduates to join Immigrant Justice Corps, the country’s first fellowship program dedicated to providing high quality immigration legal services.
+IJC Community Fellows will be fully funded for two years of service … Continued

 The Pipeline Program is a CUNY-wide initiative designed to provide educational and financial support to CUNY undergraduates from groups currently underrepresented in our nation’s universities who are interested in pursuing a Ph.D. in preparation for college-level teaching and advanced research. … Continued

 Each winter, the USS Scholarship Committee releases the annual scholarship application packet.
 USS awards one (1) Ernesto Malave Merit Scholarship per campus, one (1) Passantino Scholarship to an international student per campus, and one (1) Passantino Scholarship to a student with … Continued

 The deadline for the 2015-2016 CUNY/Labor Arts Contest is approaching: student entries are due March 7, 2016.
 We are very grateful for the support CUNY deans and other administrators have shown for the contest in years past, and are hoping that you would send a … Continued

 The Pareto Fellowship is a new initiative from the Centre for Effective Altruism.
 It provides training, a room and board stipend, internships, project opportunities, and career connections to help talented individuals pursue initiatives that will help others in a tremendous way.
 The … Continued